rancilio-pid/clevercoffee/README.md

 # Special Thanks
 To the great work of the rancilio-pid.de team, just to mention a few: andreas, markus, toppo78, miau.
-Also to the nice people in the rancilio chat and the ones who contribute and give very much appreciated feedback like helge!
+Also to the nice people in the rancilio chat and the ones who contribute and give very much appreciated feedback like helge and Adrian!

 !!
 Thank you so much for the tasty cup of coffee I enjoy each day !!